 The town centre of Tulum is where you’ll find the locals eating.
 It’s a sleepy place with an urban edge.
 Every third or fourth building is painted with vibrant colours or street art and it feels relatively untouched by the soulless mark of gentrification.
 As you investigate the town, you can’t miss El Pollo Bronco.
-This BBQ chicken restaurant is decked with plastic garden furniture, packed with locals and chuffs out aromas of pure BBQ delight into the streets.
+This BBQ chicken restaurant is decked with plastic garden furniture, packed with locals and emenates aromas of BBQ into the streets.
 The busyness says all you need to know about the food – it’s delicious.

 It’s hard to believe this tropical paradise could exist beneath the beguiling canopy.
 Some of these cenotes are run by locals and have been opened up to travellers.
 Some are keener to capitalise on their Instagram factor.

 However many remain undeveloped.
 They’re instead run by a couple of guys sat on deckchairs, sipping on coronas, awaiting your arrival.
-It’s these Cenotes where you can truly experience the peace and beauty of the former 70’s hippie paradise.
+It’s at these Cenotes where you can truly experience the peace and beauty of the former hippie paradise.

-The town has an emphasis on ecotourism, due to its symbiotic relationship with the surrounding ocean and wildlife.
+The town has an emphasis on ecotourism due to its symbiotic relationship with the surrounding ocean and wildlife.
 Whether that means the banning of plastic straws to protect the turtle population or using locally reclaimed materials to make as little impact on the environment as possible.
-Tulum has a healthy range of eco-conscious resorts, covering a broad price range, see our growing collection here.
+Tulum has a healthy range of eco-conscious resorts, covering a broad price range.
+See our growing collection here.